Ammonoidea: Aptychus

 Some ammonites have been found in association with a single horny plate or a pair of calcitic plates.
 In the past, these plates were assumed to serve in closing the opening of the shell in much the same way as an operculum, but more recently they are postulated to have been a jaw apparatus.

 The plates are collectively termed the aptychus or aptychi in the case of a pair of plates, and anaptychus in the case of a single plate.
 The paired aptychi were symmetric to one another and equal in size and appearance.

 Anaptychi are relatively rare as fossils.
 They are found representing ammonites from the Devonian period through those of the Cretaceous period.

 Calcified aptychi only occur in ammonites from the Mesozoic era.
 They are almost always found detached from the shell, and are only very rarely preserved in place.
 Still, sufficient numbers have been found closing the apertures of fossil ammonite shells as to leave no doubt as to their identity as part of the anatomy of an ammonite.

 Large numbers of detached aptychi occur in certain beds of rock (such as those from the Mesozoic in the Alps).
 These rocks are usually accumulated at great depths.
 The modern Nautilus lacks any calcitic plate for closing its shell, and only one extinct nautiloid genus is known to have borne anything similar.
 Nautilus does, however, have a leathery head shield (the hood) which it uses to cover the opening when it retreats inside.

 There are many forms of aptychus, varying in shape and the sculpture of the inner and outer surfaces, but because they are so rarely found in position within the shell of the ammonite it is often unclear to which species of ammonite one kind of aptychus belongs.
 A number of aptychi have been given their own genus and even species names independent of their unknown owners' genus and species, pending future discovery of verified occurrences within ammonite shells.

-Soft-part anatomy

-Although ammonites do occur in exceptional lagerstatten such as the Solnhofen Limestone, their soft-part record is surprisingly bleak.
-Beyond a tentative ink sac and possible digestive organs, no soft parts were known until 2021.
-They likely bore a radula and beak, a marginal siphuncle and ten arms.
-They operated by direct development with sexual reproduction, were carnivorous, and had a crop for food storage.
-They are unlikely to have dwelt in fresh or brackish water.
-Many ammonites were likely filter feeders, so adaptations associated with this lifestyle like sieves probably occurred.

-A 2021 study found ammonite specimens with preserved hook-like suckers, providing a general shape to ammonite tentacles.
-A contemporary study found an ammonite isolated body, offering for the first time a glimpse into these animals' organs.